 Are you an experienced middle/senior manager or director in any sector looking for a rewarding career where you can directly help people and make a personal difference to the lives of people in all of our communities?

 Policing is constantly adapting to changing needs, so we are always looking for fresh, innovative, future-focused individuals.
 It’s likely that you’ll join us from a completely different background to policing, so your perspectives will be invaluable.
 The Direct Entry Programme focuses on developing leadership, management and operational aspects to equip you with the skills, knowledge and experience required to perform effectively.
-You can find out more about the Direct Entry programme here

-The Force area covers 4,188 square miles over the 4 geographic counties Carmarthenshire, Ceredigion, Pembrokeshire & Powys.
-It is geographically the largest Police Force in England and Wales and is regarded as one of the finest areas of great contrasts as you encounter differing landscapes from breathtaking mountains to vast golden beaches, peaceful green valleys as well as bustling market towns.
+The force area covers 4,188 square miles over the 4 geographic counties Carmarthenshire, Ceredigion, Pembrokeshire & Powys.
+It is geographically the largest police force in England and Wales and is regarded as one of the finest areas of great contrasts as you encounter differing landscapes from breathtaking mountains to vast golden beaches, peaceful green valleys as well as bustling market towns.

 We are proud to be one of the safest areas to live and work in the UK with Aberystwyth, a town in North Ceredigion, appearing in the list of 20 safest places to live in Britain (Country Living, 2017).